hashgraph/hedera-hcs-sxc-java/hcs-sxc-examples/simple-message-demo/README.md

 ## Pre-requisites

-Have docker and docker-compose installed.
+- docker and docker-compose installed
+- maven installed

 ## Build and run